Trump vs. Obama: Their head-to-head midterm endorsements

 Brian Kemp (R) vs. Stacey Abrams (D)

 A win for Abrams would make her the first black female governor in U.S. history.
 Kemp is Georgia's Secretary of State.
 The race has become heated in recent days amid claims that Kemp's office is trying to suppress voter turnout of women and minorities by holding up 53,000 voter applications.
-Kemp has denies the claim, calling it a "publicity stunt."
-The last time Georgia elected a Democrat for govenor was 20 years ago.
+Kemp denies the claims, calling it a "publicity stunt."
+The last time Georgia elected a Democrat for governor was 20 years ago.

 Michigan Governor